UCF-RISES/OutageMap/README.md

     aws s3 cp s3://oedi-data-lake/SMART-DS/v1.0/2018/SFO/P3R/profiles/ ./profiles --recursive --no-sign-request
     ```

     Once the data has completed downloading, you may close the command prompt.
-If you do not have OpenDSS you may download it from https://sourceforge.net/projects/electricdss/.
-It may be needed to use the Python package `opendssdirect`.

 4. Navigate to  `OutageMap/P3R/DSS/P3R/scenarios/base_timeseries/opendss/p3rhs0_1247/p3rhs0_1247--p3rdt1052` and you should now see the files
     -   Buscoords.dss